dominodatalab/domino-data/docs/source/usecases/write_to_parquet.rst

 ..
-If there are any caveats/gotchas that users need to know, this and the API page should contian them.
+If there are any caveats/gotchas that users need to know, this and the API page should contain them.

 Write to local file
 ===================